Sharavirai/Sharavirai/README.md

 Hi, I'm Sharavi 👋

-🔐 Aspiring SOC Analyst (L1) | Currently studying for CompTIA Security+
+🔐 Aspiring SOC Analyst (L1) | Currently studying for CEH

 I'm new to the world of cybersecurity and building my skills from the ground up — learning how attacks work, how defenders detect them, and how to think like both.